Machine Safety

 WORK WITH MACHINES

-MACHINES IN OPERATION: safety procedures for using machines and checking compliance with risk analysis and reference standards (basic and advanced module)
+MACHINES IN OPERATION: safety procedures for using machines and verification of compliance with risk analysis and reference standards (basic and advanced modules)

-Although machine safety is the responsibility of the manufacturer, machines/work equipment are inserted into a constantly evolving work context.....will they always be compliant with safety requirements?
-In companies, machines are frequently modified or inserted into lines that, as a whole, must guarantee worker safety.
-These interventions, often studied and designed directly by the "user" company, can invalidate the conformity issued by the manufacturer or, in the case of the composition of lines, can require further assessments.
-The course aims to raise awareness among operators on the subject of machine safety, not only by examining the essential safety and health protection requirements set out in the Machinery Directive 2006/42/EC, but also by examining in depth the procedures indicated in the use and maintenance manuals.
-Teachers The course "WORK WHIT MACHINES: Risk analysis and reference standards (Basic Advanced Module)" involves the contribution of specialist professionals able to offer participants both theoretical and practical teaching elements.
-The teachers are safety experts, qualified as trainers pursuant to DI 6/3/2013, with experience on the subject of machine safety and the relevant technical regulations on machine safety.
+Although machine safety is the responsibility of the manufacturer, machines and work equipment are inserted into a constantly evolving work environment.
+Will they always be compliant with safety requirements?
+Machines frequently undergo modifications within companies or are incorporated into production lines that, as a whole, must ensure worker safety.
+These interventions, often designed and engineered directly by the "user" company, may invalidate the manufacturer's certification or, in the case of assembly lines, may require further assessments.
+The course aims to raise operator awareness of machine safety, not only by examining the essential health and safety requirements set forth in the Machinery Directive 2006/42/EC, but also by examining the procedures outlined in the use and maintenance manuals.
+Instructors The course "WORK WITH MACHINES: Risk Analysis and Reference Standards (Basic Advanced Module)" features specialized professionals who can provide participants with both theoretical and practical training.
+The instructors are safety experts, qualified as trainers pursuant to Ministerial Decree 6/3/2013, with experience in the field of machine safety and the relevant technical regulations on machine safety.

 Recipients

-The course “WORK WHIT MACHINES: Safety procedures and analysis of the use and maintenance manual (Basic Advanced Module)” is aimed at anyone who intends to acquire specific knowledge on machine safety.
-During the advanced module, the reference standards relating to the characteristics of the safety systems (and not) that must be present and installed on the machines will be discussed and explored in depth, so as to allow an assessment of the integrity of the machine.
+The course "WORK WITH MACHINES: Safety Procedures and Analysis of the Use and Maintenance Manual (Basic Advanced Module)" is intended for anyone wishing to acquire specific knowledge of machine safety.
+The advanced module will cover and explore the relevant standards regarding the characteristics of safety systems (and other features) that must be present and installed on machines, allowing for an assessment of their integrity.

 Plan

-The course “WORK WHIT MACHINES: (Basic Advanced Module)” is conducted with a highly interactive method, in order to involve participants, stimulate their interest, and encourage discussion on practical cases from their experience and which can be found in corporate realities.
+The “WORK WITH MACHINES: (Basic Advanced Module)” course is conducted using a highly interactive method, so as to engage participants, stimulate their interest, and encourage discussion of practical cases from their experience and which can be found in business realities.

 Documentation

-The documentation used by teachers during the Course “WORK WHIT MACHINES (Basic Advanced Module)”, useful for further study of the topics covered, will be provided to participants in digital format.
+The documentation used by the teachers during the “WORK WITH MACHINES (Basic Advanced Module)” course, useful for further study of the topics covered, will be provided to participants in digital format.

 Basic knowledge